This post may contain affiliate links. Please read our disclosure policy.

 slicing ribs apart on a cutting board.

-Oven-baked ribs can be a delicious, tender, and flavorful dish when prepared correctly.
-Here are a few expert tips to help you make the best oven-baked ribs:
+Oven-baked ribs can be delicious, tender, and flavorful when prepared correctly.
+Here are some tips to help you make the best oven-baked ribs:

-• Select quality ribs: When choosing ribs, look for a good amount of meat on the bones, with some marbling for extra flavor.
+• Select Quality Ribs: Choose ribs with a good amount of meat on the bones and some marbling for extra flavor.
 Avoid ribs with too much fat.

-• Remove the membrane: The membrane on the back of the ribs can be tough and chewy.
-Use a knife to lift a corner of the membrane, then grasp it with a paper towel or a kitchen towel and gently pull it away from the ribs.
-This will allow the seasoning and flavors to penetrate the meat more easily.
+• Remove the Membrane: The membrane on the back of the ribs can be tough and chewy.
+Use a knife to lift a corner of the membrane, then grasp it with a paper towel and gently pull it away.
+This helps the seasoning and flavors penetrate the meat better.

-• Check for doneness: Baby back ribs should be cooked to an internal temperature between 198 and 202 degrees F. A quality instant-read thermometer will let you know if your ribs are done.
+• Check for Doneness: Baby back ribs should be cooked to an internal temperature between 198 and 202 degrees F. Use an instant-read thermometer to check.
 Insert the probe into the thickest part of the meat, between the bones.
-Make sure your probe is not in a piece of fat or touching bones or you will not get an accurate read.
-I recommend taking the temperature in a couple of places across the ribs.
-Having multiple readings will give you a better indication as to whether or not your ribs are done.
+Avoid placing the probe in fat or touching bones for an accurate reading.
+Check the temperature in a couple of places to ensure your ribs are done.

 Frequently Asked Questions